Graduate student services

 The Writing Centre offers a variety of online services, resources, and tutoring sessions for students.
 For more information, please visit the Writing Centre website.

-The Glenn Roy Blundon Centre co-ordinates services for students with disabilities and those with short-term illnesses and injuries attending Memorial University St. John’s Campus.
-Services and accommodations include: assistance arranging academic accommodations for tests and exams (medical or psycho-educational documentation is required), access to assistive technology, orientation of new students, note-taking assistance, card access to wheelchair elevators and lifts on campus, in-servicing of faculty and staff regarding disability issues and accommodations, and a liaising network among students, faculty, staff, and community groups.
+The Accessibility Services (the Blundon Centre) co-ordinates services for students with disabilities on the St. John’s Campus.
+Services include: provision of formal academic accommodations (supporting documentation is required), access to assistive technology, orientation of new students, support of faculty and staff regarding disability-related issues and accommodations, and liaising with students, faculty, staff, and community groups.

 Indigenous Student Resource Centre